Diploma in Therapeutic Counselling

 - Group tutorials

-- Additional tutorial and assessment support (if needed) after the two year course programme finishes.
+- Additional tutorial and assessment support (if needed) until the qualification is achieved.

 - Access to personal online student folder for safe storage of all assignments and presentations etc